dddrrreee/cs140e-24win/labs/4-cross-checking/PRELAB.md

 What to do:

-   1. `00-hello`: compile and make sure this code runs on your pi. look through the .c files to see how to use `demand` `assert` etc.

-   2. `01-tracing-pi`: run and look through this code.  it's a simple example of how to override routines using the linker.
+   1. `01-tracing-pi`: run and look through this code.  it's a simple example of how to override routines using the linker.
       You will use this to trace the PUT/GET calls when run on the actual pi hardware and do the same comparison to everyone else, and compare to when you replace our staff `gpio.o` with your own.

-   3. `02-tracing-linux` if you're on linux you can also run similar code for step 2.
+   2. `02-tracing-linux` if you're on linux you can also run similar code for step 2.
 AFAIK MacOS's linker  does not support this option.

-   4. `03-fake-pi`: this shows increasingly fancy examples of taking r/pi code and tricking it into running on your laptop (i.e.g., not the pi hardare) by making fake versions of different r/pi library routines.
+   3. `03-fake-pi`: this shows increasingly fancy examples of taking r/pi code and tricking it into running on your laptop (i.e.g., not the pi hardare) by making fake versions of different r/pi library routines.